Achint12/MERN/Main Course Project/Backend/Building a REST API Backend.md

 express validators is a library to run various validations across our code one can also do that by adding multiple if statements to our code but this makes it easier as it contains the same logic middleware that will help us achieve the same.

+### axios

+Its a very popular package for sending httpRequests from front end applications to backends.
+It can also be used on a node sever to send a request from there and that's what we are gonna use it in our project.